SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change

-where $\text{Bern}(\x_j | \D(\C^{(i)},\C^{(j)}))$ is Bernoulli trial that sampling $x_j$ with probability $ \D(\C^{(i)},\C^{(j)})$.
-Owing to the semantic neighbor constrastive learning module trained via loss in Eq.~\eqref{eq:Neighour_loss}, the semantic neighbors will be pushed closer in the feature space.
-This will help model to investigate consistency across semantic neighbor clusters.
+in which $ \D(\C^{(i)},\C^{(j)})$ is defined in Eq.~\ref{eq:cluster_sim}.
+Owing to the Cluster-level neighbor contrastive learning module trained via loss in Eq.~\ref{eq:Neighour_loss}, the cluster-level neighbors will be pushed closer in the feature space.
+This will help the model to investigate consistency across different neighbor clusters.